 Cons | What to Consider Before Teaching in Cambodia

 - Salary: The salary for an inexperienced English teacher in Cambodia will cover your overheads – plus a little extra for modest travel.
-Don’t take a teaching job in Cambodia expecting to pay off your student debts, but experienced teachers can expect to earn more than newbies.
+Don’t take a teaching job in Cambodia expecting to pay off your student debts, but experienced foreign teachers working in international schools or private schools can expect to earn more than newbies.

 - Scams: Cambodia sadly operates a number of scams that affect English teachers.
-Specifically, teaching English to kids in orphanages.
-If you consider volunteer teaching, be aware of orphanages who accept volunteers for less than three months or who charge volunteers a fee.
+Specifically, teaching English in Cambodia to kids in orphanages.
+If you are considering volunteer teaching, be aware of orphanages who accept volunteers for less than three months or who charge volunteers a fee.
 If they don’t ask you about your employment background, qualifications, or experience with kids, those are multiple red flags.

 How Much Can Teachers Expect to Make?